 Capstone seminar in which each student completes a sports-related project such as a research paper, documentary film, Web page, or community service initiative.
 Results are formally presented to peers and faculty.

-Prerequisite: SPST 200; 9 hours of additional course work in the minor, or permission of the program director.
+Prerequisite: SPST 200; 9 credits of additional course work in the minor, or permission of the program director.

 Open only to sports studies minors.